immersive-web/webxr-ar-module/explainer.md

 }
 ```

-Changes to the bounds while a session is active should be a relatively rare occurance, but it can be monitored by listening for the frame of reference's `boundschange` event.
+Changes to the bounds while a session is active should be a relatively rare occurrence, but it can be monitored by listening for the frame of reference's `boundschange` event.

 ```js
 vrFrameOfRef.addEventListener('boundschange', onBoundsUpdate);